ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ScriptFilesOverview.md

 (https://support.thrustmaster.com/en/product/t16000mfcs-en/)

 Whilst I could have incorporated all of the below files within one single ".tmc" file it would have been a couple thousand lines long and a nightmare to maintain.
-I've separated the code into 11 seperate files which does make it easier for me to maintain.
+I've separated the code into 11 separate files which does make it easier for me to maintain.

 Each file contains comments which add context and usage information.